Home Guides Free Minecraft Server Hosting - Is It Worth It?

 LuckyChunk: the simple paid option

-• No ads
+• No ads anywhere

-• Up to 20 players with no lag issues
+• Up to 20 players without lag

 • Your own direct server address

-• No technical knowledge required at all
+• Zero technical knowledge needed

 The Bottom Line